liangjiaxing/Resume/CV.md

 *   Experienced in algorithm design and algorithm implementation

 ### WORK EXPERIENCES
+*   **Snowflake Computing** (Cloud Data Warehouse)
+    -   Building a Cloud Data Warehouse with multi-cluster, shared data architecture.
+    -   Working on data loading and connector parts of the data warehouse service.
+    -   Help customers load their into Snowflake more easily.

 *   **Microsoft** (Display Ads Team) **Software Development Engineer**, 2013.6 - 2013.8
     -   Built a windows phone app for tracking the information of advertising campaigns